MarkBuskbjerg/ta11y/README.md

 This is a personal project and I'm still developing and tailoring it to my exact needs.
 I use it as my personal boilerplate for new projects.
 Hopefully you'll find inspiration or a good use for it yourself.

+I found a lot of inspiration from other open starter packs on 11ty.dev.
+Special thanks to Skeleventy and Ta11ls.

 ## Features

 -   Get started with a sim